Please follow the steps below before your immigrant visa interview at the U.S. Consulate General in Warsaw, Poland.

 Immigrant visa fees

 If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.
-All fees may be paid in U.S. dollars or the equivalent in Polish currency at the embassy’s exchange rate or by credit card (Visa, MasterCard, American Express, Novus/Discover, or Diners only).
-Checks and euros are not accepted.
-Please bring the exact amount of money to pay your visa application.
-Note: Applicants from non-E.U. countries may only pay with cash.
+All fees may be paid in cash only in Polish currency at the embassy’s exchange rate or by credit card (Visa, MasterCard, American Express, Novus/Discover, or Diners only).
+U.S. dollars are not accepted.
+Checks and euros are not accepted either.
+Please bring the exact amount of money to pay your visa application fee.

 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
 A complete list of fees can be found here.